-Julie Goldsmith Reiser is a Partner at Cohen Milstein, and a member of the Securities Litigation Investor Protection Practice Group.
-Ms. Reiser’s practice focuses on representing public pension plans and other institutional investors in high-stakes securities litigation.
+Julie Goldsmith Reiser is a Partner at Cohen Milstein, and a member of the Securities Litigation Investor Protection and Employee Benefits Practice Groups.
+Ms. Reiser’s practice includes representing public pension plans, institutional investors, retirees and plan participants in high-stakes securities and ERISA litigation.

-Known for her hands-on approach, strong advocacy and critical thinking, Ms. Reiser has led successful litigation teams in several complex actions, including a $500 million settlement related to Countrywide’s issuance of mortgage-backed securities (“MBS”) and the recent Fifth Circuit affirmation of an investor class in the BP securities fraud litigation stemming from the 2010 Deepwater Horizon oil spill.
-In those cases, Ms. Reiser’s clients have benefited from her oral and written advocacy, her judgment, and her ability to work tirelessly and collegially as a member of a litigation team.
-Over the years, Ms. Reiser has become a recognized leader in the securities plaintiffs’ bar, demonstrating a keen understanding of complex financial and economic issues and using her intuition and strategic thinking to develop strong legal theories that align with the evidence.
+Known for her hands-on approach, strong advocacy and critical thinking, Ms. Reiser has led litigation teams in several complex class actions, including a $500 million settlement related to Countrywide’s issuance of mortgage-backed securities (“MBS”) and the Fifth Circuit affirmation of an investor class in the BP securities fraud litigation stemming from the 2010 Deepwater Horizon oil spill, which settled for $175 million.
+In those cases, Ms. Reiser’s clients have benefited from her oral and written advocacy, her judgment, and her tenacious work on their behalf.
+As a result of those and other successes, Ms. Reiser has been recognized as one of the top 25 Influential Women in Securities Law by Law360.

 Currently, Ms. Reiser is litigating the following notable matters:

 In re BP Securities Litigation: Ms. Reiser represents the New York State Common Retirement Fund as co-lead plaintiff in a securities class action filed in 2010, alleging that BP injured investors by intentionally downplaying the severity of the Deepwater Horizon oil spill and preventing investors from learning the magnitude of the disaster.
 Ms. Reiser has taken the lead in all aspects of this litigation: case development, motion practice, oversight and implementation of discovery strategies, depositions, expert discovery and argument.
 After successfully arguing for class certification to the district court, Ms. Reiser presented plaintiffs’ defense of that court’s decision to the Fifth Circuit U.S. Court of Appeals, which affirmed the class.
-Trial in this matter is set for July 2016.
+The case settled for $175 million a few weeks before trials was set to begin.

 Ms. Reiser’s successes include: